Marathon Beginner’s Guide: Core Mechanics, Tips and Progression

 Outpost

-Outpost, Marathon’s third confirmed map, looks set to be the proving ground for its endgame.
+Outpost, Marathon’s third map, looks set to be the proving ground for its endgame.
 Reports suggest a tougher challenge, demanding patience and skill.
 Expect unrelenting enemy waves: think UESC Recruits, maybe even P’fhor Fighters attacking from every direction.

 UESC Marathon